-121. You should use this for initial applications under section d (see the attributes table for initial applicants) and for section C for extension applications.
+121. You should use this for for section C for extension applications.

 Self-employed applicants

 - 122. If you are self-employed when you apply, you must provide evidence that you are paying Class 2 National Insurance (NI) contributions.
 You may also pay Class 4 NI, but we only need to see evidence of Class 2 payments. - 123.
 NI contributions may be paid by bill or direct debit, or you may have applied for a small earnings exception certificate.
 If you have registered recently you will have a welcome letter. - 124.
 You must provide one of the following documents, according to your individual circumstances.